cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

   $$: t_coffee -other_pg unpack_generic_method.tc_method
   $$: t_coffee sample_seq1.fasta -method generic_method.tc_method

 T-Coffee runs the script tc_generic_method.pl on your data.
 It also provides the script with parameters.
 In this case -method clustalw indicates that the script should run clustalw on your data.
 The script tc_generic_method.pl is incorporated in t_coffee.
-Over the time, this script will be the place where novel methods will be integrated

-will be used to run the script tc_generic_method.pl.
+Over the time, this script will be the place where novel methods will be integrated.
+It will be used to run the script tc_generic_method.pl.
 The file tc_generic_method.pl is a perl file, automatically generated by t_coffee.
 Over the time this file will make it possible to run all available methods.
 You can dump the script using the following command:

 ::

   $$: t_coffee -other_pg=unpack_tc_generic_method.pl

-.. note:: Note: If there is a copy of that script in your local directory, that copy will be used in place of the internal copy of T-Coffee.
+.. note:: If there is a copy of that script in your local directory, that copy will be used in place of the internal copy of T-Coffee.

 The mother of all method files...
 ---------------------------------
 ::

   *TC_METHOD_FORMAT_01
   ******************generic_method.tc_method*************
   *
   * Incorporating new methods in T-Coffee
   * Cedric Notredame 17/04/05
   *
   *******************************************************
   *This file is a method file

-  *Copy it and adapt it to your need so that the method

-  *you want to use can be incorporated within T-Coffee
+  *Copy it and adapt it to your need so that the method *you want to use can be incorporated within T-Coffee

-  *******************************************************
+  ******************************************************
   * USAGE *
   *******************************************************
   *This file is passed to t_coffee via -in:
   *
   * t_coffee -in Mgeneric_method.method
   *

-  * The method is passed to the shell using the following
+  * The method is passed to the shell using the following *call:

-  *call:

   *<EXECUTABLE><IN_FLAG><seq_file><OUT_FLAG><outname><PARAM>
   *
   *Conventions:
   *<FLAG_NAME>  <TYPE> <VALUE>

-  *<VALUE>: no_name  <=> Replaced with a space

-  *<VALUE>: &amp;nbsp <=> Replaced with a space
+  *<VALUE>: no_name  <=> Replaced with a space *<VALUE>: &amp;nbsp <=> Replaced with a space
   *
   *******************************************************
   * EXECUTABLE *
   *******************************************************
   *name of the executable
   *passed to the shell: executable
   *
   EXECUTABLE tc_generic_method.pl
   *
   *******************************************************
   * ALN_MODE *
   *******************************************************

-  *pairwise ->all Vs all (no self )[(n2-n)/2aln]

-  *m_pairwise ->all Vs all (no self)[n^2-n]^2

-  *s_pairwise ->all Vs all (self): [n^2-n]/2 + n

-  *multiple ->All the sequences in one go
+  *pairwise ->all Vs all (no self )[(n2-n)/2aln] *m_pairwise ->all Vs all (no self)[n^2-n]^2 *s_pairwise ->all Vs all (self): [n^2-n]/2 + n *multiple ->All the sequences in one go
   *
   ALN_MODE pairwise
   *
   *******************************************************
   * OUT_MODE *
   *******************************************************

-  * mode for the output:
+  *mode for the output:
   *External methods:
   * aln -> Alignmnent file (Fasta or ClustalW Format)
   * lib-> Library file (TC_LIB_FORMAT_01)
   *Internal Methods:
   * fL -> Internal Function returning a Lib (Library)
   * fA -> Internal Function returning an Alignmnent
   *
   OUT_MODE aln
   *
   *******************************************************
   * IN_FLAG *
   *******************************************************
   *IN_FLAG

-  *flag indicating the name of the in coming sequences

-  *IN_FLAG S no_name ->no flag
+  *flag indicating the name of the in coming sequences *IN_FLAG S no_name ->no flag
   *IN_FLAG S &amp;nbsp-in&amp;nbsp -> ' -in '
   *
   IN_FLAG -infile=
   *
   *******************************************************
   * OUT_FLAG *
   *******************************************************
   *OUT_FLAG

-  *flag indicating the name of the out-coming data

-  *same conventions as IN_FLAG
+  *flag indicating the name of the out-coming data *same conventions as IN_FLAG
   *OUT_FLAG S no_name ->no flag
   *
   OUT_FLAG -outfile=
   *
   *******************************************************
   * SEQ_TYPE *
   *******************************************************

-  *G: Genomic, S: Sequence, P: PDB, R: Profile
+  *G: Genomic, S: Sequence, P: PDB, R: Profile *Examples:

-  *Examples:

-  *SEQTYPE S sequences against sequences (default)

-  *SEQTYPE S_P sequence against structure
+  *SEQTYPE S sequences against sequences (default) *SEQTYPE S_P sequence against structure
   *SEQTYPE P_P structure against structure
   *SEQTYPE PS mix of sequences and structure
   *
   SEQ_TYPE S
   *
   *******************************************************
   * PARAM *
   *******************************************************
   *Parameters sent to the EXECUTABLE

-  *If there is more than 1 PARAM line, the lines are
+  *If there is more than 1 PARAM line, the lines are *concatenated

-  *concatenated

   *
   PARAM -method clustalw
   PARAM -OUTORDER=INPUT -NEWTREE=core -align -gapopen=-15
   *
   *******************************************************
   * END *
   *******************************************************

 Weighting your method
 ---------------------
 By default, the alignment produced by your method will be weighted according to its percent identity.
 However, this can be customized via the WEIGHT parameter.
 The WEIGHT parameter supports all the values of the -weight flag.
 The only difference is that the -weight value thus declared will only be applied onto your method.
 If needed you can also modify on the fly the WEIGHT value of your method:

 ::

   $$: t_coffee sample_seq1.fasta -method slow_pair@WEIGHT@OW2

 Will overweight by a factor 2 the weight of slow_pair.

 ::

   $$: t_coffee sample_seq1.fasta -method slow_pair@WEIGHT@250

 Will cause every pair of slow_pair to have a weight equal to 250